berkshelf/berkshelf/_includes/index.md

     Successfully installed berkshelf-1.0.0.rc1
     1 gem installed

-Specify your dependencies in a Berksfile in your application or cookbook's root
+Specify your dependencies in a Berksfile in your cookbook's root

     site :opscode